RTO-Websites/laravel-credentials/README.md

 'editor' => env('CREDENTIALS_EDITOR', 'vi'),
 ```

-If you were not using the package auto-discovery and registering the service provider by hand
+If you are not using the package auto-discovery and registering the service provider by hand
 you will need make a small adjustment to your registration since the service provider's namespace
 has changed.
-Go to your `config/app.php` and change
+Go to your `config/app.php` and replace
-`BeyondCode\Credentials\CredentialsServiceProvider::class` to `RtoWebsites\Credentials\Providers\CredentialsServiceProvider::class`.
+`BeyondCode\Credentials\CredentialsServiceProvider::class` with `RtoWebsites\Credentials\CredentialsServiceProvider::class`.

 ### Testing